-- Martial art courses with more than 20 contact hours may count for 0.5 credit or as a phys ed block. - INTERNSHIPS: Students that are well-prepared may elect to take an internship for a grade during the second semester.
+- Martial art courses with more than 20 contact hours may count for 0.5 credit or as a phys ed block - INTERNSHIPS: Students that are well-prepared may elect to take an internship for a grade during the second semester.
 In conjunction with the internship experience, students must attend a series of lectures and complete assignments associated with the internship experience.
 Internships should be arranged in consultation with CIEE Beijing staff.
-Please note that there is no guarantee that you will be able to obtain an internship. - Students enrolled for the full academic year with adequate language skills (beyond Level ~30) may take regular university courses. - When you leave Peking University, do not request a transcript from the international student office.
+Please note that there is no guarantee that you will be able to obtain an internship. - Students that do not take an internship are encouraged to take an additional language course. - Students enrolled for the full academic year with adequate language skills (beyond Level ~30) may take regular university courses. - When you leave Peking University, do not request a transcript from the international student office.
 The office will mail your transcript directly to Dickinson.